zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 AWS Schema Conversion Tool(SCT): 两个不同的database enginner之间迁移时所需要

+> 例题
+>
+> A company is moving its on-premises Oracle database to Amazon Aurora PostgreSQL.
+The database has several applications that write to the same tables.
+The applications need to be migrated one by one with a month in between each migration Management has expressed concerns that the database has a high number of reads and writes.
+The data must be kept in sync across both databases throughout tie migration.
+> What should a solutions architect recommend?
+>
+> - A. Use AWS DataSync for the initial migration.
+Use AWS Database Migration Service (AWS DMS) to create a change data capture (CDC) replication task and a table mapping to select all cables.
+> - B. Use AWS DataSync for the initial migration.
+Use AWS Database Migration Service (AWS DMS) to create a full load plus change data capture (CDC) replication task and a table mapping to select all tables.
+> - C. Use the AWS Schema Conversion Tool with AWS DataBase Migration Service (AWS DMS) using a memory optimized replication instance.
+Create a full load plus change data capture (CDC) replication task and a table mapping to select all tables. **Most Voted**
+> - D. Use the AWS Schema Conversion Tool with AWS Database Migration Service (AWS DMS) using a compute optimized replication instance.
+Create a full load plus change data capture (CDC) replication task and a table mapping to select the largest tables.

 ## 327 On-Premise strategy with AWS

 Ability to download Amazon Linux 2 AMI as a VM(.iso format) => VMWare